alfanhui/dmgCracker/README.md

 Brute-force dictionary program to crack dmg encrypted images.
 I wrote this program as the next available program was crowbarDMG.
 From a glance crowbar was:
-  Single threaded
+  Single threaded.
   Tries to mount the drive at the same time.
   Runs about .8 passwords per second.
 (256bit encryption) dmgCracker is better because:
-  Multi-threaded, and allows for multiple dictionary files to be tested (increases chances of finding password) Uses 'verify' and not 'attach' subprocess for faster password checking Runs about 55 passwords per second with 128bit encryption.
+  Multi-threaded, and allows for multiple dictionary files to be tested (increases chances of finding password).
+  Uses 'verify' and not 'attach' subprocess for faster password checking.
+  Runs about 55 passwords per second with 128bit encryption.
   Runs about 3.6 passwords per second with 256bit encryption.